opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Use the mouse wheel to scroll up or down.

-    - Use the scrolling bars to scroll only within the exposed section of the xsheet.
+    - Use the scrolling bars to scroll only within the exposed section of the Xsheet.

     - Use the Up Arrow and Down Arrow keys to move one frame up or down.